perthpiti-mtl/golang-class/lab/README.md

 - Check if the movie is not added to the database if the movie_id is invalid.
 - Check if the added movie appear in the GET /favorites endpoint.

+6. Try to add duplicate favorite movie and check if the service return appropriate error.

 ### Implement external config

 1. Currently, an external API URL, database credentials, are hardcoded in the code.